dbt-labs/docs.getdbt.com/website/docs/docs/writing-code-in-dbt/jinja-context/statement-blocks.md

  - fetch_result (bool): If True, load the results of the statement into the Jinja context
  - auto_begin (bool): If True, open a transaction if one does not exist.
 If false, do not open a transaction.

-Once the statement block has executed, the result set is accessible via the `load_results` function.
+Once the statement block has executed, the result set is accessible via the `load_result` function.
 For the above statement, that would look like:

 <File name='load_states.sql'>